CodePawfect/mockzz-cli/CONTRIBUTING.md

 5. Push the changes to your branch.
 6. Submit a pull request.

-Please make sure your code follows our coding standards and is well-tested.
+Please make sure your code follows coding standards and is well-tested.

 ## Reporting Issues